Task types

 Standalone vs. project tasks

-• Inside a project - grouped with related tasks that share context, files, and collaborators.
+Tasks exist in two ways:- Inside a project: grouped with related tasks that share context, files, and collaborators.
 Insights from one task are available to others in the same project.
 Solve and Build tasks can live in projects.

-• Standalone - created independently without a project.
+- Standalone: created independently without a project.
 Useful for quick one-off research, experiments, or individual builds.

 If you are working on a larger initiative with multiple related tasks, use a project.
 For quick standalone questions or experiments, create a task directly.